metabase/metabase/docs/users-guide/13-sql-parameters.md

 ###### Default value in the query

-You can also define default value directly in your query, useful for complex default value.
-Note that the hash (`#`) might need to be replaced by the comment syntax of the database being used.
-Some databases uses double-dashes (`--`) as comment syntax.
+You can also define default values directly in your query, which is useful for complex default values.
+Note that the hash (`#`) might need to be replaced by the comment syntax of the database you're using.
+Some databases use double-dashes (`--`) as comment syntax.

 Current date example for Date filter: